 Equity release products are either lifetime mortgages or home reversion plans.
 We offer a comprehensive range of equity release products from across the market but not deal's that you can only obtain by going direct to a lender.

 How much will you have to pay for our equity release services?
 Typically we charge a fee of £699 when you apply for an Equity Release Mortgage.

 We will also be paid a commission from the company that lends you money or buys your home.

 You will receive a personalised illustration when considering a particular equity release product.
 This will highlight the key facts about the lifetime mortgage or home reversion plan including any fees relating to it.

-The FCA does not regulate commercial mortgages or some forms of buy to let mortgages.
+The FCA does not regulate commercial mortgages and some forms of buy to let mortgage.